webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 ### Intro

-In the last section, we responded to a "what-if" scenario: a case where an Antivirus would actually correlates multiple buffers within one AMSI session.
+In the last section, we responded to a "what-if", hypothetical scenario: a case where an Antivirus would actually correlates multiple buffers within one AMSI session.

 Let's now look at a scenario where the runspace technique is actually